Mandatory Retirement Plans - Appointed Personnel

 - Appointed Personnel (except for Public Safety Personnel and Federal employees)* are required to participate in either the Arizona State Retirement System (ASRS) or the Optional Retirement Plan (ORP).
 See below for information on each plan.
-To compare the ASRS and ORP plans at a glance, go to Retirement Plans Comparison.
+To compare the ASRS and ORP plans at a glance, view the Retirement Plans Comparison.

 - ORP-eligible employees have 30 days from the date they first become eligible for the ORP to make an irrevocable retirement plan election.
 If a retirement plan election is not made within the 30-day election period, retirement plan participation will default to the ASRS.
 For information on when retirement is effective and when contributions will begin, go to Benefits and Retirement Effective Dates.

 OPTIONAL RETIREMENT PLAN